 1) The average lifespan of an S&P 500 company is under 20 years, down from 60 years in the 1950s.*

-2) Despite 78% of companies believing in the importance of digital and transformational leadership, only 5% have strong digital leadership development programs currently in place.*
+2) Despite 78% of companies believing in the importance of digital and transformational leadership, only 5% have strong succession planning with leadership development underway.*

 3) 78% of HR leaders are more concerned about the talent shortage today than they were a year ago.
 To make matters worse, 75% of employees who are voluntarily leaving jobs “quit their bosses, not their jobs” due to a lack of diversity, and a culture of leadership.*

 4) More importantly, only 1 out of 4 employees think training programs help their companies perform better.
 In contrast, they believe coaching gives them twice the performance management value to help them outperform the competition.*

 “New” companies (a.k.a. startups) are recognizing the positive link between job control, and employee well being.
 These organizations are creating cultures of autonomous decision making, harnessing innate creativity from their employee base to take on more decision making accountability than was the case in previous generations.
 By providing employees with more job control, they become individual transformation agents, guarding against micromanagement.
 These agile working teams work together with a higher purpose vision to eventually replace the traditional corporation, one built on yesterday’s model.

 The “new” organizational model replacing the “old” has a key ingredient, specifically, a coaching culture built into its foundation, designed to empower people with autonomous decision making confidence and personal growth, all the while fulfilling a larger vision.*